dvidelabs/flatcc/README.md

 - Ubuntu gcc 4.4-4.8 and clang 3.5-3.8
 - OS-X current clang / gcc
 - Windows MSVC 2010, 2013, 2015, 2015 Win64
-- IBM AIX big endian Power PC has been tested for release 0.4.0 but is not part of regular release tests.
+- IBM XLC on AIX big endian Power PC has been tested for release 0.4.0 but is not part of regular release tests.

 The monster sample does not work with MSVC 2010 because it intentionally uses C99 style code to better follow the C++ version.